Vaccination of whole Brazilian city spares it from shortages

 Serrana — with about 45,000 inhabitants, one quarter the population of Providence, Rhode Island — was one of the worst-hit cities in Sao Paulo state, with about 5% of its population contracting the virus, said Marcos Borges, director of the State Hospital of Serrana, also part of Project S.

 Borges said the town had to be prepped before the study could start, as cases needed to be monitored closely.
 All residents with COVID-19 symptoms for at least two days were given a quick PCR test, with results in less than 24 hours.
-A broad communications campaign, with support from widely-used messaging application WhatsApp, aimed to ensure high levels of participation.
+A broad communications campaign, with support from messaging application WhatsApp, aimed to ensure high levels of participation.

 Following reports that Brazilians had rented or bought property in Serrana to wangle their way into the study, Butantan’s Covas said last week that a history of residence would be required for registration.